 Once you’re as near as possible to 90, press “Continue” to move on:

-For the next five or so minutes, the device will read a range of colors:
+For the next five or so minutes, the device will read a range of colours:

 NOTE: Please wiggle your mouse every minute or so while calibrating.
 It’s probably completely unnecessary, but do it anyway.
 The last thing you need is for your screen to dim itself from lack of activity after a minute or two – that throws the whole calibration into a cocked hat, believe me.
 Of course, don’t let the mouse pointer go underneath the device – just keep it at the side.